Pillecs/gallery/content/AI/index.md

 sort_order: desc
 featured: true
 private: false # do not show in list, only as feature
-# description: This is a featured album.
-It is private, so it is only shown on the homepage.
+description: This album contains only AI-generated images, while all other albums do not feature any AI creations.
+The focus here is entirely on the creative possibilities of modern artificial intelligence.
 ---